 Abstract.
-In this study, we present a high-resolution dataset of seismicity framing the stimulation campaign of a 6.1 km deep Enhanced Geothermal System (EGS) in Helsinki suburban area and discuss the complexity of fracture network development.
-Within St1 Deep Heat project, 18,160 m of water was injected over 49 days in summer 2018.
-The seismicity was monitored by a seismic network of near-surface borehole sensors framing the EGS site in combination with a multi-level geophone array located at ≥2 km depth.
-We expand the original catalog of Kwiatek et al. (2019) including detected seismic events and earthquakes that occurred two month after the end of injection, totaling to 61,163 events.
-We relocated events of the catalog with moment magnitudes between MW -0.5 and $M{\rm W}$ 1.9 using the double-difference technique and a new velocity model derived from a post-stimulation vertical seismic profiling campaign.
-The analysis of the fault network development at reservoir depth of 4.5-7 km is one primary focus of this study.
-To achieve this, we investigate 191 focal mechanisms of the induced seismicity using a cross-correlation based technique.
+In this study, we present a high-resolution dataset of seismicity framing the stimulation campaign of a 6.1 km deep enhanced geothermal system (EGS) in the Helsinki suburban area and discuss the complexity of fracture network development.
+Within the St1 Deep Heat project, 18 160 m of water was injected over 49 d in summer 2018.
+The seismicity was monitored by a seismic network of near-surface borehole sensors framing the EGS site in combination with a multi-level geophone array located at $\geq 2 \text{ km}$ of depth.
+We expand the original catalog of Kwiatek et al. (2019), including detected seismic events and earthquakes that occurred 2 months after the end of injection, totaling 61 163 events.
+We relocated events of the catalog with moment magnitudes between $M{\rm w}$ -0.5 and $M{\rm w}$ 1.9 using the double-difference technique and a new velocity model derived from a poststimulation vertical seismic profiling (VSP) campaign.
+The analysis of the fault network development at a reservoir depth of 4.5-7 km is one primary focus of this study.
+To achieve this, we investigate 191 focal mechanisms of the induced seismicity using a cross-correlation-based technique.
 Our results indicate that seismicity occurred in three spatially separated clusters centered around the injection well.
-We observe a spatio-temporal migration of the seismicity during the stimulation starting from the injection well in northwest (NW) - southeast (SE) direction and in northeast (NE) direction towards greater depth.
-The spatial evolution of the cumulative seismic moment, the distribution of events with $M{\rm W} \ge 1$ and the fault plane orientations of focal mechanisms indicate an active network of at least three NW-SE to NNW-SSE orientated permeable zones which is interpreted to be responsible for migration of seismic activity away from the injection well.
-Fault plane solutions of the best-constrained focal mechanisms as well as results for the local stress field orientation indicate a reverse faulting regime and suggest that seismic slip occurred on a sub-parallel network of pre-existing weak fractures favorably oriented with the stress field, striking NNW-SEE with a dip of 45° ENE, parallel to the injection well.
+We observe a spatiotemporal migration of the seismicity during the stimulation starting from the injection well in the northwest- southeast (NW-SE) direction and in the northeast (NE) direction towards greater depth.
+The spatial evolution of the cumulative seismic moment, the distribution of events with $M{\rm w} \geq 1$ , and the fault plane orientations of focal mechanisms indicate an active network of at least three NW-SE- to NNW-SSE-oriented permeable zones, which is interpreted to be responsible for the migration of seismic activity away from the injection well.
+Fault plane solutions of the best-constrained focal mechanisms and results for the local stress field orientation indicate a reverse faulting regime and suggest that seismic slip occurred on a sub-parallel network of pre-existing weak fractures favorably oriented with the stress field, striking NNW-SEE with a dip of 45° ENE parallel to the injection well.